IshikawaRasoto/integration-workshop-3/Blog.md

 This Week we worked on the planning of the project.
 As such, we:

--Defined the functional and non-functional requirements -Defined the schedule of the project
+- Defined the functional and non-functional requirements
+- Defined the schedule of the project
--Propose the mitigation tasks for the top 10 priority risks of the project.
+- Propose the mitigation tasks for the top 10 priority risks of the project.

 ### Weekly Video